 The Six-Step Screening

-Pull out the tongue with gauze, visually examine it for any swelling, ulceration or variation in size, color or texture.
+Pull out the tongue with gauze, (it may be a little uncomfortable).
+Look for any swelling, ulceration or variation in size, color or texture.
 Gently run your index finger along the lateral borders to feel for any hard tissue.

-Visually examine the floor of the mouth and palpate it bimanually with a gloved finger beneath the tongue and another under the chin on the exterior skin.
+Examine the floor of the mouth and palpate it bimanually with one finger beneath the tongue and another under the chin on the exterior skin.

 “Thank you for a magnificent and motivating presentation at our 15th annual event.
 Your evaluations were unprecedented – never before has a speaker received 4+++ (beyond excellent)!
 Several said your program was the ‘best ever.’
 With 350 in attendance, you could hear a pin drop; you commanded that level of interest.”